 What skills will I need and develop on this course?

 You will be encouraged to engage with a wide range of different kinds of theatre, developing skills of independent research, observation, critical analysis and personal reflection, as well as developing your creativity and practical skills, in both performance and essay writing.

 What can the course lead to in terms of higher education and future careers?

-With regards to progression, this course does not guarantee a career in the theatre, but many students do go on to read Drama or Theatre at university.
+With regard to progression, this course does not guarantee a career in the theatre, but many students do go on to read Drama or Theatre at university.
 It also provides a good analytical A Level which would support other subjects for university entry.
 Students who have studied either AS or A Level Drama and Theatre Studies have gone on to study a wide variety of subjects at university including Law, English, History and Psychology.